This post includes ideas for bringing babies into nature. Nature is the ultimate sensory, learning, and developmental experience.

-[Tweet ““We have such a brief opportunity to pass on to our children our love for this Earth, and to tell our stories.
-These are the moments when the world is made whole.
-In my children’s memories, the adventures we’ve had together in nature will always exist.” ― Richard Louv, Last Child in the Woods: Saving Our Children from Nature-Deficit Disorder”]
+[clickToTweet tweet=”“We have such a brief opportunity to pass on to our children our love for this Earth, and to tell our stories.
+These are the moments when the world is made whole.” ― Richard Louv” quote=”“We have such a brief opportunity to pass on to our children our love for this Earth, and to tell our stories.
+These are the moments when the world is made whole.” ― Richard Louv”]

 Montessori Infant Activities

 Blanket & Books

 Simply be still and read with and to your baby

 Both of you!
 Take your shoes off and play with your child.
 Watch her sense of awe and wonder ignite as she explores a texture as simple as grass.

 One of my all time favorite activities as an adult and a child is spending time at the ocean, smelling, listening, throwing rocks, and exploring the piles of driftwood.
 The sounds of the ocean bring a serenity unlike any other I experience in my life.
 Children need to be “grounded” every so often.
 The ocean will do that for us.